 Mitochondria are the energy-producing units of the cells.
 Cellular ATP or energy production requires multiple enzymes, micronutrients and other cofactors.
 Dysfunction of the mitochondria is observed in peripheral neuropathy.

 Coenzyme Q10 supplementation helps to ameliorate mitochondrial dysfunction and boost antioxidant defences.
-Coenzyme Q10 is available in oxidised form as ubiquinone or reduced form as ubiquinol.
+It is available in the oxidised form as ubiquinone or reduced form as ubiquinol.

 Deficiency in CoQ10 leads to reduced ATP and increases reactive oxygen species which contribute to oxidative stress.
 Oxidative stress is identified as one of the causes of peripheral neuropathy.

 CoQ10 is proven to help in neuropathy by reducing oxidative stress, protecting from neurotoxicity and relieving neuropathic pain.

 How does Coenzyme Q10 help in Neuropathy?

 Here are a few evidence-based ways by which CoQ10 benefits in neuropathy treatment: